sahilrajput03/sahilrajput03/learning-bash.md

 ## `sed` with `find`, `grep` and `xargs`

+`sed` stands *stream editor*, yes that means find, modify or replace text or do all together with the use of pipe interface(though we can use files directly to operate on them too).

 All the options discussed are [from this arcticle - How to Use sed to Find and Replace String in Files](https://linuxize.com/post/how-to-use-sed-to-find-and-replace-string-in-files/#disqus_thread).

 ```bash